-BQB Líneas Aéreas is a regional airline based at Punta del Este and Montevideo airports, Uruguay.
-BQB commenced operations in 2010 and provides services to various destinations in South America.
+BQB Líneas Aéreas was a regional airline based at Punta del Este and Montevideo airports, Uruguay.
+BQB commenced operations in 2010 and provided services to various destinations in South America.
 The airline was acquired by Amaszonas on 16-Apr-2015 from integrated Uruguayan tour operator Buquebus.
 In May-2016, Amaszonas relaunched BQB as Amaszonas Uruguay, its new Uruguayan brand.

 Location of BQB Lineas Aereas main hub (Punta del Este Airport)